 Italy is not only the best beach destination in Europe, but there are certainly beautiful beaches in Italy.
 You just have to find them.
-And that is why we have listed the eight best beaches in Italy for you!
+And that is why we have listed the best 8 beaches in Italy for you!

 Beaches In Italy: